European leopard: Distribution and chronology

 The most complete skeleton of P. p. spelaea is known from Vjetrenica Cave in southern Bosnia and Herzegovina, where four leopard fossils were found.
 These are dated to the end of the Late Pleistocene, about 29,000–37,000 years ago.
 A cave painting of a leopard in the Chauvet Cave in southern France is dated to about 25,000–37,500 years old.
-The last European Ice Age leopards vanished from most parts of Europe about 24,000 years ago, just before the Last Glacial Maximum.
-In Germany, the European Ice Age leopard survived at least into the early Weichselian glaciation.
+The last leopards vanished from most parts of Europe about 24,000 years ago, just before the Last Glacial Maximum.